Frequently Asked Questions

 How many tubs can I connect to my aquarium?

-An infinite number of tubs can be used; the Seamless Sump® system is a modular system that utilizes as many Seamless Sump® tubs as necessary to meet the needs of the aquarium.
-And, our tubs easily fit through the doors of most commercially available aquarium stands.
+An infinite number of tubs can be used.
+The Seamless Sump® is a modular system that utilizes as many sump tubs as needed to meet the needs of the aquarium.

 Back to Top